Addibro/javascript-dev/README.md

 ```
 and now we can use es syntax, like import express from 'express';

-### 5. bundling
+### 5. Bundling
-nowadays you need to bundle up code that the browser can consume,
+Nowadays you need to bundle up code that the browser can consume,
 but you can also use a bundler create different file structures

 #### 5.1 module format